fastlane/docs/docs/best-practices/continuous-integration.md

 jenkins
 ```

-To store the password in the Keychain of your remote machine, it is recommended running _match_ or _deliver_ using ssh or remote desktop at least once.
+To store the password in the Keychain of your remote machine, it is recommended that you run _match_ or _deliver_ using ssh or remote desktop at least once.

 ## Plugins